miker704/Strife/patches2.md

     - Move old Select Dm Members to Call modal container to deprecated.
     - Swapped to props param instead of deconstructured prop params for Select Dm Members to Call modal;
     - Passed useparams to Select Dm Members to Call modal to get the current dm server;
+    - Swapped Friends homepage from a class based component to a function component in order to use a call back to usse location from certain modals.

 ## Backend Changes